qnikst/haskell-distributed.github.com/source/tutorial/getting-to-messages.rst

 Beyond simple relays and proxies, the raw message handling capabilities available in distributed-process can be utilised to develop highly generic message processing code.
-All the richness of the distributed-process-platform APIs (such as :ref:`managed-process`) which will be discussed in later tutorials are, in fact, built upon these families of primitives.
+All the richness of the distributed-process-platform APIs (such as :doc:`/managed-process`) which will be discussed in later tutorials are, in fact, built upon these families of primitives.

 Typed Channels